Last updated 12/03/2021

 - Support for businesses paying tax

 - Support for self-employed through the Self-employment Income Support Scheme enabling those who meet the criteria to claim a taxable grant worth 80% of their trading profits up to a maximum of £2,500 per month for 3 months.
 This was initially from May 2020 but was extended with the second round of applications due in August 2020.
 This has been extended further to provide critical support to the self-employed in the form of 2 further grants, each available for 3 month periods covering November 2020 to January 2021 and February 2021 to April 2021.
+A 5th grant was announced in the 3rd March 2021 Budget.
 Details are available here: https://www.gov.uk/government/publications/self-employment-income-support-scheme-grant-extension/self-employment-income-support-scheme-grant-extension

 - The Coronavirus Job Retention Scheme which applies to employees who have been asked to stop working, but who are being kept on the payroll, otherwise described as “Furloughed workers.”
 HMRC will reimburse 80% of their wages, up to £2,500 per month.
-This scheme has been extended again and will remain open until 31 March 2021.
-For claim periods running to January 2021, employees will receive 80% of their usual salary for hours not worked, up to a maximum of £2,500 per month.
-The £2,500 cap is proportional to the hours not worked.
-The government will review the policy in January to decide whether economic circumstances are improving enough to ask employers to contribute more.
+This scheme has been extended again and will remain open until 30th September 2021.
+There have been some changed to the scheme which are detailed here – https://www.gov.uk/government/publications/changes-to-the-coronavirus-job-retention-scheme

 Where can you find out further information?